GENERAL MORPHOLOGY

 • Histological techniques

-• Operation – Introduction to microscope use – observation of different types of cells
+• Introduction to light microscope use – observation of different types of cells

 • Connective tissue: matrix and fibers, fibroblasts, adipocytes, macrophages, mast cells, loose and dense connective tissue, mucous connective tissue